 When you’re writing for the same client for a while, it can be easy to fall into the practice of writing very similar content.
 Ask yourself: Who wants to read the same thing over again?
 Unless the example is an outstanding novel by your favorite author, your answer is most likely “no one.”

-The same concept applies to writing blog posts, eBooks, and other content.
+The same concept applies to writing blog posts, eBooks, infographics, and other content.
 Thinking back to your client’s buyer personas, consider what that idealized person would be looking for in your content.
 What pain points or challenges are they trying to address?
 Why should they care about your content?
 Make sure that your content addresses these concerns while also being interesting and insightful enough to keep their attention.

 5. Write to Your Audience